bedrock-core/network/README.md

 Rule‑driven directed graph abstraction.
 Nodes carry domain data plus an immutable set of edge‑generation rules.
 Edges are materialized only when nodes are inserted (or removed); updating node data does **not** recompute edges.

+> ⚠️ Beta Status: This library is currently in active beta.
+Expect breaking changes in any release without prior deprecation warnings until a stable 1.0.0 is published.
+Pin exact versions if you need stability.

 ## Install

 ```bash